 Hanukkah, the eight-day festival of lights, is a Hebrew word meaning “dedication.”
 The name refers to the rededication of the Second Temple in Jerusalem after its recapture from the Greeks by the Maccabees in 164 B.C.E.
 The basis of the traditional celebration of Hanukkah is this story of the Maccabean victory, recorded in the Book of Maccabees, embellished by Talmudic legend.

 When Antiochus IV of the Seleucid dynasty ordered Mattathias Maccabee to sacrifice to the Greek gods, he refused to do so.
 A small band of Jews under the leadership of Mattathias’ son, Judah Maccabee, rebelled.
 The Greeks ultimately were forced to withdraw from Jerusalem and the Maccabees established an independent Jewish state known as the Hasmonean kingdom.
 Following their recapture of Jerusalem, the victorious Jews, upon reconsecrating the desecrated Temple to Yahveh, their God, decreed an annual celebration of Jewish independence, corresponding to the 25th of Kislev on the Hebrew calendar.

-The symbol of Hanukka is the eight-branched candelabrum, or hanukkia, commonly called a menorah, which consists of nine candles, including the shamash or helper candle.
-Community celebrations and family parties feature consist of participants who light the menorah, eat latkes and sufganiyot (fried donuts), sing songs, give Hanukka gelt (money) and play dreidel games.
+The symbol of Hanukkah is the eight-branched candelabrum, or hanukkiah, commonly called a menorah, which consists of nine candles, including the shamash or helper candle.
+Community celebrations and family parties feature consist of participants who light the menorah, eat latkes and sufganiyot (fried donuts), sing songs, give Hanukkah gelt (money) and play dreidel games.
 The flickering lights are a reminder of the struggles, courage, and fragile triumphs of the Jewish people.